ptbsare/bambux1cstreamer/README.md

 ## Features

-- **Solves Connection Limit**: Maintains a single, stable connection to the printer's RTSPS stream, allowing unlimited clients to view the feed through the proxy.
+- **Solves Connection Limit**: Maintains a single, stable connection to the printer's RTSPS stream, allowing unlimited clients to view the feed.
-- **Low Latency Web Stream**: Uses WebRTC to stream video directly to browsers, offering low latency and high performance.
+- **Dual Streaming Protocols**: Re-streams the video feed simultaneously via:
+  - **WebRTC**: For low-latency, in-browser viewing on a simple web page.
+  - **RTSP**: For compatibility with media players like VLC, FFplay, or security systems like Frigate.
-- **High-Quality Passthrough (Go version)**: The Go version avoids transcoding, delivering the original, lossless video quality from the printer to your browser.
+- **High-Quality Passthrough (Go version)**: The Go version avoids transcoding, delivering the original, lossless video quality from the printer to all clients.
 - **Automatic Reconnection**: If the connection to the printer is lost, the application will automatically try to reconnect.
-- **Easy Deployment**: Optimized for Docker, allowing for quick and easy setup with support for both Go and Python backends.
+- **Easy Deployment**: Optimized for Docker, allowing for quick and easy setup.
 - **Embeddable Web Interface**: Provides a clean, simple web page to view the live stream, which can be easily embedded in other applications like Home Assistant using an iframe.
 - **CI/CD Ready**: Includes a GitHub Actions workflow to automatically build and publish a `beta` image to GitHub Container Registry (GHCR) on every push to the `main` branch.